hculpan/hoss/README.md

 ```
 make image
 ```
-This will make a virtual disk image, os-image, that you can use in either VMWare or VirtualBox or any other virtualization solution that supports the i386 architecture.
+This will make a virtual disk image, hoss-os.img, that you can use in either VMWare or VirtualBox or any other virtualization solution that supports the i386 architecture.

 ## Blogging